-- In addition, OSP candidates must be performing at the "satisfactory or better" rating under their current Statement of Expectations, have the support of the Head of Department and the approval of the College Dean or Research School Director, and undertake to return to the University for an equivalent period at the end of the program.
+- In addition, OSP candidates must be performing at the "meeting expectations" rating under their current Performance and Development Review (PDR), have the support of the Head of Department and the approval of the College Dean or Research School Director, and undertake to return to the University for an equivalent period at the end of the program.

-- A proposal for OSP must be derived from agreed development needs included in the agreed Statement of Expectations for the staff member under the Career and Performance Development Process policy.
+- A proposal for OSP must be derived from agreed development needs included in the agreed PDR for the staff member under the Career and Performance Development Process policy.

 - The planned program of work is to be designed in conjunction with the staff member's supervisor so as to facilitate: